shijiansu/spring-boot-2/2017-spring-5.0-microservices-2nd/README.md

 - Handling of reference data in the new system
 - Testing strategy to ensure the business capabilities are intact and correctly reproduced
 - Identification of any prerequisites for microservice development, such as microservices capabilities, frameworks, processes, and more

+# Docker Swarm

+Docker Swarm works with the concept of manager and nodes.
+The manager is the single point for administrations to interact and schedule the Docker containers for execution.
+The nodes are where the Docker containers are deployed and run.

+# Kubernetes

+Kubernetes architecture has the concept of master, nodes, and pods.
+The master and nodes together are called a Kubernetes cluster.
+The master node is responsible for allocating and managing the workload across a number of nodes.
+Nodes are nothing but a VM or a physical machine.
+Nodes are further subsegmented as pods.
+A node can host multiple pods.
+One or more containers are grouped and executed inside a pod.